miguelrferreiraf/miguelrferreiraf.github.io/index.md

 My most important tool is my capability to *link different fields of knowledge on approaching the problem to be solved*.

-When I'm not being a computer nerd, I like reading old books (the older the better), playing chess, swimming, going in the youth meeting at church and studying so many mysticism that I feel I'm becoming a wizard...
+When I'm not being a computer nerd, I like reading old books (the older the better), playing chess, swimming, drawing and studying and working on new good but impracticable ideas.

 ![Bonfire](assets/img/firelight.jpg)
 <div align="center"><p><i>Pic I took</i></p></div>